lus105/DeepVisionXplain/README.md

 ## Tasks
 In progress:
 - [ ] Implement CAM for CNN (single iteration).
-- [ ] Image patching preprocessing step.
+- [ ] Image splitting and patching preprocessing step.

 To do:
 - [ ] Implement attention rollout for ViT (single iteration).